waqarhanif-biocode/single-cell-rna-seq/README.md

-# single-cell-genomics-r
-### Single-Cell RNA-seq Analysis
+# Single-Cell RNA-seq Analysis
 Comprehensive guidelines for conducting single-cell RNA-seq analysis using R

-# Focus
+# Focus of the Study
 This investigation centered on the discernment of anomalous cellular and molecular attributes within immune cells present in the tumor microenvironment of prostate cancer.
 The scrutiny of immune cells was primarily directed at conducting differential expression analysis, aiming to delineate the contrasting behaviors—namely, pro-tumor and anti-tumor—exhibited by these cells.
 This analytical pursuit encompassed the examination of intercellular communication pathways, reciprocal cell signaling, inflammatory responses, and other pertinent factors.

-# These guidelines have been authored by Waqar Hanif.
+# These guidelines have been authored by Waqar Hanif, Founder/CEO BioCode.
 LinkedIn: https://www.linkedin.com/in/waqarhanif/
 Contact: waqar@biocode.org.uk or ai_waqarhanif@outlook.com

-These guidelines assume a foundational understanding of molecular biology and familiarity with single-cell RNA-sequencing technologies.
+These guidelines assume a foundational understanding of molecular biology and a basic familiarity with single-cell RNA-sequencing technologies.

 # Requirements:
 - At least 16 GB RAM